OctopusDeploy/blog/blog/2017-05/odcm-rfc.md

 What we were talking about is what's represented by the URL that the users use to access Octopus.
 Not physically, but conceptually.
 What we were talking about was the ability to split that so teams had their own Space in which to work.
 And so we started talking about Spaces.

+Of the users we talked about in the usage scenarios, only Barry Infrastructure will actually need to know much about Spaces directly.
+The others are all operating within a Space, but it will be fairly transparent.

-ODCM therefore manages Spaces, and Barry will be able to use it to do things like:
+ODCM will be where Barry spends his time managing Octopus.
+It will provide features to do things like:

-- enlist existing "Octopus servers" as Spaces,
+- enlist an existing "Octopus servers" as a Space,
-- separate things out of an existing Space into a new one,
+- separating things out of an existing Space into a new one,
 - create a new blank Space
-- monitor Spaces
+- monitor Spaces, via a dashboard and alerts
 - report across Spaces

 ### Identity management
-One of the keys to working across multiple Spaces is to deal with user identity and access control.
+One of the keys to working across multiple Spaces is dealing with user identity and access control.
 We can solve these problems by having ODCM take responsibility for them.

 When a Space is enlisted with ODCM its authentication will be configured to point to ODCM, which will centralize identity management and allow SSO across Spaces.

 This helps in a number of the scenarios:

-- Bob can move team and doesn't need a new identity or need to find a new URL
+- Bob Specialist can move team and doesn't need a new identity or need to find a new URL
-- Lisa can locate Bob's existing identity to easily allow him access to her team's Space
+- Barry Infrastructure can locate Bob's existing identity to grant him access to Lisa Lead's Space
-- Lisa can create an external identity for Geoff, who can then log in with his existing credentials.
+- Barry can create an external identity for Geoff Consultant, who can then log in with his existing credentials.

 Once Bob has access to multiple Spaces, his user experience in Octopus will change slightly to allow him to switch Spaces quickly and effortlessly.
 We're thinking it'll look something like this.

 ![ODCM Space Switching](odcm-space-switch.png "width=500")

 ODCM will support all of the external providers currently supported by Octopus Deploy.
-We are considering support federated authentication across organizations at some point in the future, but this isn't targetted for our initial release.
+We are considering support for federated authentication across organizations at some point in the future, but this isn't targetted for our initial release.

 ### Access control
 We picture access control operating across Spaces at two levels: